EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

-and conduct of state-licensed lawyers have traditionally been subject to extensive regulation by the States, it is all the more appropriate that we limit our scrutiny of state regulations to a level commensurate with the "subordinate position” of commercial speech in the scale of First Amendment values.
+and conduct of state-licensed lawyers have traditionally been subject to extensive regulation by the States, it is all the more appropriate that we limit our scrutiny of state regulations to a level commensurate with the "subordinate position" of commercial speech in the scale of First Amendment values.

 We believe that the Bar’s 30-day restriction on targeted direct-mail